-CALIFORNIA CODE OF REGULATIONS, TITLE 14, NATURAL RESOURCES
+-CALIFORNIA CODE OF REGULATIONS, TITLE 14, NATURAL RESOURCES

-Division 17, Native American Heritage Commission
+Division 1718, Native American Heritage Commission

 CHAPTER 1.
-DISPUTE RESOLUTION/MEDIATION PROCEDURES
+CALNAGPRA MEDIATION AND DISPUTE RESOLUTION/MEDIATION PROCEDURES

-§ 29001 Purpose of the Dispute Resolution/Mediation Process
+§-29001 Purpose of the Dispute Resolution/Mediation Processand Applicability

-These dispute resolution/mediation regulations of the Native American Heritage Commission (Commission) implement the California Native American Graves Protection and Repatriation Act, Division 7, Part 2, Chapter 5 of the Health and Safety Code (Health and Safety Code section 8016).
+These-dispute resolution/mediation regulations of the Native American Heritage Commission (Commission) implement the California Native American Graves Protection and Repatriation Act, Division 7, Part 2, Chapter 5 of the Health and Safety Code (Health and Safety Code section 8016). (d)) and are applicable to all disputes arising under this subdivision that are not otherwise governed by the federal Native American Graves Protection and Repatriation Act.